Greater Union Russell Cinemas

 131 Russell Street,

-This is the third cinema building built on this site.
-The first was the 1,376 seat Kings Theatre (1908-1958) a former live theatre that was taken over by Greater Union Cinemas.
-It was demolished and Greater Union built the 1,054 seat Barclay Cinema which operated from 1958-1976.
+This is the second cinema building built on this site.
+The first was the 1,376 seat Kings Theatre built in 1908 as a live theatre.
+It was later taken over by Greater Union Cinemas in use as a cinema.
+In 1958 it was remodeled by Greater Union into the 1,054 seat Barclay Cinema which operated until 1976.

 Each auditorium is given a totally different individual decorative scheme, which range from a normal curtained auditorium, one which has bare brick walls, one lined with wood panelled walls and ceiling, one in a Regency style with crystal chandeliers, one in an abstact style and one in a modern style.
 Seating capacities in the auditoriums are: 546, 272, 418, 252, 358 and 742.

-The complex remains open as a popular city centre multi-screen cinema, totally unaltered from its original 1978 opening.
+The complex remained open as a popular city centre multi-screen cinema, totally unaltered from its original 1978 opening.
+Sadly, it was closed by Greater Union Event Cinemas on 2nd October 2013.
+It is planned to demolish and build a hotel on the site.

 Just login to your account and subscribe to this theater